DigestedLime/DigestedLime/README.md

 * 🤔 I’m looking for help with learning Hindi.
 If anyone knows some great resources, let me know!
 * 💬 Ask me about anything related to math or computer science, especially cool links between them.
 * ⚡ Fun fact: The singular of spaghetti, is spaghetto :O
-* 📫 How to reach me: akiratakaki.stu@gmail.com
+* 📫 How to reach me: akira.takaki@utoronto.ca